 Should you take another LSAT?

 When you prepared for the LSAT or GRE did you look at study materials?
 Did you take practice tests under timed testing conditions?
-If you went into the test cold or under-prepared and you think re-studying for the LSAT could improve your score, it might be worth looking into a test prep class or studying more seriously for another test.
+If you went into the test cold or under-prepared and you think re-studying could improve your score, it might be worth looking into a test prep class or studying more seriously for a subsequent administration.

 One of the most frequent ways a test score is derailed is when something stressful or unfortunate happens right before the test.
-This can range from a snow storm to a death or illness in the family.
+This can range from a snowstorm to a death or illness in the family.
 We have even seen situations where testing centers interfered with test-takers’ performances: marching band practice out front, lack of air conditioning, or proctors’ misunderstanding of procedure and protocol.
-Most recently, test takers have been struggling with the uncertainty of the COVID-19 pandemic and changes made to GRE and LSAT testing in response.
+Most recently, test takers have been struggling remote testing services and remote proctors.
 In these situations, test takers often find that their scores can improve when they are emotionally ready for the test, have a clear mind, and are in optimal testing conditions.

 Have you learned something about the test itself?